Learn

 Mystery → obscure

-Melancholy → return changed
+Melancholy → return altered

 Wonder → open